ctowns5/glowing-telegram/README.md

 # glowing-telegram
-This is a node.js app that generates a logo.svg based on user input from the terminal.
+This is an app that generates a logo.svg based on user input from the terminal.
-SVG logo generator (project Glowing-telegram)

   ## Table of Contents
   - [Description](#Description)
   - [Usage](#Usage)
   - [Installation](#Installation)